EGI-Federation/documentation/content/en/users/tutorials/vm-datahub/_index.md

 to access using the option `--space <space>`.

-Oneclient offers a lot of other options for configuration (e.g. Buffer size, direct I/O, etc) which are listed when you type the `oneclient` command without any argument.
+Oneclient offers a lot of other options for configuration (e.g. buffer size, direct I/O, etc) which are listed when you type the `oneclient` command without any argument.